estebann23/imagevideoprocessing-g23/README.md

-# imagevideoprocessing-g23
+# Introduction to Image and Video Processing (KEN2328)
-Group Project - Introduction to Image and Video Processing - Course 2025/26
+Group Project - Intro to Image and Video Processing - Course 2025/26